-Year from now, when you are sitting on your rocking chair at 100 years of age — you sit there with a smile on your face, having no regrets.
-Yes life might not have gone exactly the way you imagined, but you smile because you thought big, took chances and enjoyed the journey.
+A year from now, when you are sitting in your rocking chair at 100 years of age — you sit there with a smile on your face, having no regrets.
+Yes, life might not have gone exactly the way you imagined, but you smile because you thought big, took chances and enjoyed the journey.
 And that’s what life is really all about, isn’t it?

 Having No Time or Incentives

 When you are pressed for time you begin thinking small and only about things in the immediate future.
 Thinking big requires time, it requires dedicated attention and self-discipline that forces you to spread your horizons and open your mind to new possibilities and ideas.
 If you simply can’t find the time to think big then you will always live small. 🙁

 If you live life without any incentives, then there will simply be no motivation to stretch yourself emotionally or physically.
 Without motivation, you will think small and neglect the BIGGER picture.

 How to Develop the Habit of Thinking Big

 Developing the habit of thinking big on a daily basis requires a little work and effort.
 It’s not something that will happen over-night, but it is something that will happen over-time as you apply the following big thinking strategies consistently and meticulously.

 Thinking big consistently and effortlessly will come over time.
 Like any habit, it requires us to develop a plethora of supporting habits that will help us to think big far more effectively.

 The language you use on a daily basis is simply a reflection of your thoughts.
 If your words are riddled with complaining, worrying and criticizing your life circumstances, then you can expect that your life will undoubtedly be a direct reflection of these words.
 If on the other hand, you begin using empowering words and phrases that are focused on solutions, ideas and on expanding possibilities, then your life will also be a reflection of this type of language.